 Step 1: Centralize Everything

-Stop splitting your planning across multiple tools.
+Stop planning your time in several tools.
 Choose:

 - One calendar